AElfProject/aelf-docs/docs/quick-start/developers/allowance-dapp/index.md

 #### Define Contract States

-The implementation of the Role app state inside file `src/RoleContractState.cs` is as follows:
+The implementation of the role contract's state inside file `src/RoleContractState.cs` is as follows:

 ```csharp title="src/RoleContractState.cs"
 using AElf.Sdk.CSharp.State;